BLOG

 Now, this is the part where it gets the most interesting.

-Block Directory search lets you install ‘blocks’ or wordpress plugins directly from the page you’re are working on and inline the block you’re editing.
+Block Directory search lets you install ‘blocks’ or WordPress plugins directly from the page you are working on and inline the block you’re editing.

-So, if you want to add a particular functionality in the block you’re editing and if it is not currently installed, you can use the Block Directory search to search for the block you need and install it right there and then.
+So, suppose you want to add a particular functionality to the block you’re editing that is not currently installed.
+In that case, you can use the Block Directory search to find the block you need and install it immediately.

 Add title WordPress